A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 Algorithmic Decision-Making: Should insurers rely on AI to approve or deny medical coverage?

-AI is based on statistical modeling and lacks the nuance necessary for good clinical decision-making.
+AI is based on statistical modeling and may lack critical nuance for high-quality clinical decision-making.
 Delegating coverage decisions predominantly or entirely to AI raises ethical issues about accountability.
 Policies that require human oversight for significant healthcare coverage decisions ensure a clinician’s judgment ultimately determines whether a treatment is necessary.
-One approach to balance expedience with fairness is being tested with a California law that lets insurers use solely AI to approve claims, but not to deny them.
+For instance, an approach to balance expedience with fairness is being tested by a state law passed in California that lets insurers use AI solely to approve, but not deny insurance claims.

 Transparency & Accountability: How can patients challenge AI-based decisions if they do not understand the reasoning behind them?